- Doctors & Departments

 - Research & Innovation

 Sleep problems can occur at any age, but when they occur in toddlers, children or young adults, they can have a big impact on the entire family.
-Twenty percent of all children suffer from some type of sleeping problem, and the causes range from poor sleep habits and behavioral problems to underlying medical conditions.
+20% of all children suffer from some type of sleeping problem, and the causes range from poor sleep habits and behavioral problems to underlying medical conditions.
 Whatever the cause, the impact can be disruptive to children and their families.

 Get tips on how to get your child to sleep better in this video featuring Children's Hospital Colorado Sleep Medicine Specialist, Ann Halbower, MD.